branilson/ina226_mbed_library/README.md

 </code></pre>

 3. Configure the device.
 The first thing needed before start measuring is to configure the behavior of the device.
-Four parameters in this method:
+This method requires four:
- - Averaging Mode
+ - Averaging Mode options:
-   The options are:
 	- AVERAGES_1, for no averaging;
 	- AVERAGES_4, for 4 samples averaging;
 	- AVERAGES_16, for 16 samples averaging;